ubunatic/mm2wiki/README.md

 mm2wiki Converter - Convert Freemind Mindmaps to Mediawiki Syntax
 =================================================================

 mm2wiki can convert freemind mindmaps to mediawiki syntax.
-It is completely written in CoffeeScript and can be built on Linux AND Windows using the my Hot Coffee Brewer https://github.com/ubunatic/Hot-Coffee-Brewer
+It is completely written in CoffeeScript and can be built on Linux AND Windows using the my Hot Coffee Brewer https://github.com/ubunatic/Hot-Coffee-Brewer.

+mm2wiki requires node-xml2js https://github.com/Leonidas-from-XIV/node-xml2js, which requires sax-js https://github.com/isaacs/sax-js

 Project Contents
 ----------------